Quick/Quick/Documentation/InstallingQuick.md

 To link Quick and Nimble using Git submodules:

-1. Add submodules for Quick and Nimble.
+1. Add submodule for Quick.
 2. If you don't already have a `.xcworkspace` for your project, create one. ([Here's how](https://developer.apple.com/library/ios/recipes/xcode_help-structure_navigator/articles/Adding_an_Existing_Project_to_a_Workspace.html))
-3. Add `Quick.xcodeproj` and `Nimble.xcodeproj` to your project's `.xcworkspace`.
+3. Add `Quick.xcodeproj` to your project's `.xcworkspace`.
+4. Add `Nimble.xcodeproj` to your project's `.xcworkspace`.
+It exists in `path/to/Quick/Externals/Nimble`.
+By adding Nimble from Quick's dependencies (as opposed to adding directly as a submodule), you'll ensure that you're using the correct version of Nimble for whatever version of Quick you're using.
-4. Link `Quick.framework` and `Nimble.framework` in your test target's
+5. Link `Quick.framework` and `Nimble.framework` in your test target's
    "Link Binary with Libraries" build phase.

 First, if you don't already have one, create a directory for your Git submodules.